-The Network has forecast a reduction in interference repairs to mains and services of 1.0 per year.
+The Network has forecast a reduction in interference repairs to mains of about 2% per year but no change to the level of repairs to services.

 Interference repairs are driven by the amount of construction activity within the Network, but this can be influenced through improved and focussed communication with those undertaking the work.
-We think a 1.0% per annum improvement to mains and services repairs is realistic and achievable and we accept the Network's forecast.
+We think a 2% per annum improvement to mains repairs is realistic and achievable and we accept the Network's forecast.
+We have adjusted forecast repairs to services to show a 1% per annum improvement.